Cubeir/Vanilla-RTX-App/README.md

   Metalness is slightly reduced in relation to how much roughness is boosted.
 With negative values, extremely rough surfaces are instead made less rough, and metalness is amplified in relation to how much roughness boost would've taken place if the given value was a positive.

 - `Lazify surface normals`
   Uses a modified color texture to make heightmaps/normal maps less refined.
 The given number determines effectiveness `(0 = no change, 255 = fully lazy)`.
-For normal maps in particular, not all original detail is lost even at 255, instead it is partially blended and overlayed, the final normal map always retains the same overall intensity as the starting normal map.
+For normal maps in particular, not all original detail is lost even at 255, instead it is partially blended and overlayed.
+Additionally, the final normal map always retains the same overall intensity as the starting normal map.
-  > Note: Assuming the resource pack isn't already shoddy, a tame value of 1-10 can be beneficial by adding a subtle layer of organic detail.
+  > Note: Assuming the resource pack isn't already shoddy, a tame value of `1-10` adds a subtle layer of organic detail.
   > This option works only if the normal map or heightmap resolution matches the color texture; therefore, it has no impact on Opus variant of Vanilla RTX.

 - `Material grain offset`
-  Creates grainy materials by adding a layer of noise, input value determines the maximum allowed deviation.
+  Creates grainy materials by adding a layer of noise, input value determines the maximum allowed deviation from the original value.
   This is done safely with an algorithm that preserves pack's intended appearance while adding a layer of detail, emissives are affected minimally, additionally, noise patterns persist across animated textures or texture variations (e.g. a redstone lamp off and redstone lamp on retain the same noise pattern)
-  The noise has a subtle checkerboard pattern that mimics the noise on PBR textures seen in default Vibrant Visuals while still giving the pack a slightly fresh look each time the noise is applied!
+  The noise has a subtle checkerboard pattern that mimics the same noise seen on the PBR textures of default Vibrant Visuals while still giving the pack a slightly fresh look each time the noise is applied!

 - `Tune selection`
-  Begins the tuning process with your given parameters and pack selections (That would be, the checked Vanilla RTX packages + one other local pack, if any was selected, if the exact same Vanilla RTX resource pack is selected twice, it won't be tuned)
+  Begins the tuning process with your given parameters and pack selections (That would be, the checked Vanilla RTX packages + one other local pack, if any was selected, if the exact same Vanilla RTX resource pack is selected twice, it won't be tuned twice)
-  Packages are then processed locally, changes are permanent and stack on top of each other, unless the pack is updated or freshly reinstalled.
+  Packages are then processed locally, changes are permanent and stack on top of each other, unless a pack is updated or freshly reinstalled.

-> These tools can be extraordinarily powerful when used correctly on the right pack, for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of Mojang's Vibrant Visuals or most other vanilla PBR resource packs, however this statement won't be true the other way around!
+> These tools can be extraordinarily powerful when used correctly on the right pack, for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of most other vanilla PBR resource packs or even Mojang's Vibrant Visuals, however this statement won't be true the other way around!

 - `Clear Selection`
-  Clears the Vanilla RTX and custom pack selections, as if you just booted up the app!
+  Clears the Vanilla RTX and custom pack selections.

 - `Reset`
   Resets tuning values and options to their defaults — this does not reset the pack back to its default state, to do that, you must reinstall the packages via the `Get latest RTX packs` or if it is a custom pack, manually reimport the original pack to Minecraft.

 - `Wipe / Hard reset (Hold Shift + Reset)`
   Wipes all of app's storage, as well as any temporary data, including: cached timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.
-  Effectively making it as if the app was just freshly installed on your system, removing all traces in the most comprehensive way.
+  Effectively making it as if the app was just freshly installed on your system, removing all its traces in the most comprehensive way.

 ## Miscellaneous